 As a businessman, J. Rud wore a suit and tie.
 His Vai wife, Gladys, was a lawyer who preferred fashionable Western dresses with a satin Liberian head tie.
 Tribal women wore head ties, and many Americo-Liberian women used them as a fashion statement.
 Matching the fabric of an African gown, they could be quite elaborate.
 The Johnsons had met and married while in college in America.
 In their impressive home, which reflected Americo-Liberian grandiosity, it took me five minutes to walk from our guest wing into their spacious living room.

 In their situation, the child servants were tribal relatives.
-Within the tribal reciprocity system, those who became urbanized and successful were obligated to provide opportunities for family and other tribesmen to do as well in Monrovia.
+Within the African tribal reciprocity system, those who became urbanized and successful were obligated to provide opportunities for family and other tribesmen to do as well in Monrovia.
 In return, the hosts were provided free household labor.
 The bedrooms for their four children and the servants were on the second floor.
 Each morning, a Gbandi chauffer drove the children to school and dropped Gladys off at her office.
 J. Rud and Gladys were busy with their careers.
 Except for special occasions, we spent more time with their children and the household staff.
 Each day, our kids disappeared to play with theirs.

 To Learn More